-All safety equipment, in accordance with the Contractor's plan, must be inplace and operable in adequate time to allow MnDOT personnel to perform their required inspection duties at the appropriate time.
+All safety equipment, in accordance with the Contractor's plan, must be inplace and operable in adequate time to allow Mn/DOT personnel to perform their required inspection duties at the appropriate time.
 No concrete shall be placed in any areas affected by such required inspection until the inspection has been completed.

 The installation of safety lines, safety nets, or other systems whose purpose is to reduce the hazards of bridge work may require the attachment of anchorage devices to beams, girders, diaphragms, bracing or other components of the structure.
-Clamp type anchorage systems which do not require modification of structural members may be used provided they do not interfere with proper execution of the work; however, if the Contractor desires to use an anchorage system which requires modification of structural members, s/he shall request approval, in writing, for plan modification as provided in MnDOT Specifications.
+Clamp type anchorage systems which do not require modification of structural members may be used provided they do not interfere with proper execution of the work; however, if the Contractor desires to use an anchorage system which requires modification as provided in Mn/DOT Specifications.
 Requests to install systems which require field welding or drilling of primary stress carrying members of a bridge will not be approved.
 The Contractor shall indicate any portions of anchorage devices which will remain permanently in the structure.